The Kingsroad (TV)

 "The Kingsroad" is the second episode of the HBQ medieval fantasy television series Game of Thrones, first aired on April 24, 2011.
 Runtime is 56 minutes.
 It was written by the show creators David Benioff and D. B. Weiss, and directed by Tim Van Patten.
 Music is composed by Ramin Djawadi

-Nearly all the action of the episode happens while the protagonists are traveling: Eddard Stark and his daughters accompany the king's entourage to King's Landing to occupy the post of Hand, Tyrion joins Jon in his travel to the Wall, and the newly wed Daenerys goes with her husband's khalasar to the Dothraki city of Vaes Dothrak.
+Nearly all the action of the episode happens while the protagonists are traveling: Eddard Stark and his daughters accompany the king's entourage to King's Landing to occupy the post of Hand, Tyrion Lannister joins Jon Snow in his travel to the Wall, and the newly wed Daenerys Targaryen goes with her husband's khalasar to the Dothraki city of Vaes Dothrak.
 Meanwhile, in Winterfell, a grieving Catelyn Stark watches over her unconscious son Bran.
 From this episode, Vaes Dothrak is added to the Opening, while Pentos is removed.

 Across the Narrow Sea

-On their way to Vaes Dothrak with all the khalasar, Jorah Mormont (w:Iain Glen) reveals to Viserys (Harry Lloyd) that he was exiled for selling poachers to slavers.
+On their way to Vaes Dothrak with all the khalasar, Jorah Mormont (Iain Glen) reveals to Viserys Targaryen (Harry Lloyd) that he was exiled for selling poachers to slavers.
 Viserys assures him that he would not have been punished had he been the king, and demonstrates impatience for his new brother-in-law, Khal Drogo (Jason Momoa), to lend him his army.
-Danaerys (Emilia Clarke) has difficulty adjusting to the nomadic lifestyle of her adopted people.
+Daenerys (Emilia Clarke) has difficulty adjusting to the nomadic lifestyle of her adopted people.
 Her only comfort is three petrified dragon eggs that were included in her wedding gifts.
 Still, she asks one of her handmaidens to teach her how to please her new husband.
 Her determination leads the Khal to treat her tenderly as his wife and not a slave.